DJGump/loan_clustering/README.md

 # Cluster Analysis of Defaulted Loans
 Clustering defaulted small business loans to better understand how to help struggling businesses.
 Data is from the Small Business Administration, and is included in this repo.
 [Kaggle link here](https://www.kaggle.com/mirbektoktogaraev/should-this-loan-be-approved-or-denied?select=SBAnational.csv).
-Several clustering techniques, including DBSCAN, Agglomertaive Cluserting, and K-medoids wer compared, with K-medoids chosen as best suited to the data.
+Several clustering techniques, including DBSCAN, Agglomertaive Clustering, and K-medoids wer compared, with K-medoids chosen as best suited to the data.
 <hr>

 ### Findings